 In 1967, the professor of war studies of King’s College London, then still an integral part of the University of London, was invited to give the ninth Harmon Memorial Lecture in Military History at the U.S. Air Force Academy.
 Ostensibly speaking about “Strategy and Policy in 20th-Century Warfare,” the speaker, Michael Howard, used this occasion to make a plug for widening military history to become more of a historiography of war.
 He argued it should explain the traditional campaign history in the larger context of the history of war, which, in turn, is an intrinsic part of the history of society.
 Combat activities should be seen as ”methods of implementing national policy, to be assessed in the light of political purposes which they are intended to serve.”1 Influenced by Edward Mead Earle’s famous Makers of Strategy, he identified this linkage between “national policy” and the use of force as “strategy.”
-Almost 40 years later, this is how he put it in his biography:
+Almost 40 years later, this is how he put it in his autobiography:

 The history of war, I came to realize, was more than the operational history of armed forces.
 It was the study of entire societies.
 Only by studying their cultures could one come to understand what it was that they fought about and why they fought in the way that they did.
 Further, the fact that they did so fight had a reciprocal impact on their social structure.
 I had to learn not only to think about war in a different way, but also to think about history itself in a different way.
 I would certainly not claim to have invented the concept of ‘War and Society’, but I think I did something to popularize it.2